petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/filtering-by-stored-fields-to-limit-the-response-size.md

 ## Excluding the Source Field

 The `_source` field contains the original document body that was passed to the index request.
-This field is not itself indexed, but is stored and returned by the search response for each document.
+This field is not itself indexed, but is stored and returned in the search response for each document.
 If you are encountering errors from a too large search response, you can exclude the `_source` field.

 To exclude the source field, you must set `fetchSource` to `false` in the [Advanced Configuration](search-blueprints-configuration-reference.md#advanced-configuration) of a blueprint: